dsestero/java/README.markdown

 ##Module Description

-The module provides classes and defines to install Java OpenJDK and configure the java alternative on Ubuntu platforms.
+The module provides classes and defines to install Java OpenJDK and configure the java alternative on Debian and RedHat family distributions.
 It allows to install multiple Java versions on the same node.

 ##Setup